 • Deferred Capture: A deferred transaction, once captured will be available on your account for 30 days before the funds can be taken and credited to your account.
 The deferred transaction when captured is sent to the bank for authorization and will then allow you to take the funds within the 30 days.
 In order to receive the funds for a deferred transaction, you must release this either remotely, or through your MySagePay admin area.

 Uses the address details that are provided by your customer to verify the address is registered to the card being used.
 The checks are not carried out by Sage Pay but by the bank during the authorization process.

 Adding Checkfront IP Address to Sage PayBack to top

 You will now need to add the Checkfront IP address to your account at Sage Pay.
-To find the specific IP address of the node on which your Checkfront account is located, login to your Checkfront account and navigate to Manage > System.
+To find the specific IP address of the Server on which your Checkfront account is located, login to your Checkfront account and navigate to Manage > System.

 Once you have the IP address, head over to Sage Pay and click on Valid IPs from the Settings menu.

 Click the green Add button to enter the IP address.
 The subnet mask should be entered as 255.255.255.000 and for the description, just put something like Checkfront.
-Make sure you have enabled payment processing, and setup any appropriate taxes and e-commerce settings under in the Manage > E-Commerce section of Checkfront.
+Make sure you have enabled payment processing, and set up any appropriate taxes and e-commerce settings under in the Manage > E-Commerce section of Checkfront.